 - U.S. Department of Health and Human Services (HHS), including the Centers for Medicare and Medicaid Services (CMS), the Health Resources and Services Administration (HRSA), and the U.S. Food and Drug Administration Office of Criminal Investigations (FDA-OCI)

 Contact our Government and Internal Investigations team for our latest insights about the following:

-- Post-pandemic investigations – The various responses by the federal government and state governments include billions of dollars in stimulus and other funding.
-We anticipate that, once the pandemic ends, pandemic-related investigations will begin as government regulators assess whether recipients of funds complied with relevant government requirements.
+- Pandemic and post-pandemic investigations –The federal government and state governments provided billions of dollars in stimulus and other funding to businesses, organizations, and municipalities.
+We anticipate that, especially after the pandemic ends, pandemic-related investigations will ramp up as government regulators assess whether recipients of funds complied with relevant government requirements.

-- Effects of the Biden election – We anticipate that government compliance and enforcement priorities will shift – perhaps very significantly – in the wake of the 2020 presidential election.
+- New enforcement priorities – Government and enforcement priorities are shifting – in some areas, significantly – as President Biden appointees come into power.
 We expect civil rights and consumer protection investigations to resume both at the federal and state level, after a period of relative quiet, and for federal agencies to be more active in supporting government prosecution and False Claims Act efforts.

 - Avoiding pitfalls in government investigations – We regularly offer presentations to management and executive teams to prepare them for the possibility of an investigation and to guide them how to avoid the most common missteps.